lefetmeofefet/flashboard/README.md

 ## Running the server
+1. Install dependencies: `npm install`
-1. Configure environment variables
+2. Configure environment variables
    1. create a `.env` file and copy the contents of `example.env` into it
    2. edit the variables to fit your env
-2. Run the server: `npm run backend`
+3. Run the server: `npm run backend`
-3. Follow the url in the console print
+4. Follow the url in the console print

 ## Contributing
 You're welcome to send me feature ideas, report bugs, and even make contributions!
 Join me on the [discord server](https://discord.gg/x5gbeD6hcA).